-Decision-making issues can most commonly be linked with a form of anxiety and a fear of disappointment (in ourselves and others).
-The cause of this can be from several places, and usually is a combination of things.
+Decision-making issues can most commonly be linked with anxiety, a fear of failure, and a fear of disappointment (in ourselves and others).
+The cause of these anxieties can be from several places, and usually is a combination of things.
 Some of us may have been raised by a dominant parent or parents who made most of the decisions (minor or major) and brought us into a comfort zone of not having to make our own decisions.
 There could also be situations growing up where we made our own decisions and were negatively reinforced or disappointed enough to make us skeptical to make our own decisions again.
 Eventually, making decisions became more of a risk or a threat, and now we look for others to take the burden from us, even if it means relinquishing some control over ourselves.

 1. Make a List…